raibisch/M5IsobusVT/README.md

 ### PlatformIO and Arduino-IDE
 Projekt was build and testet with PlatformIO, for Arduino-IDE we will add in future som extra infos.

-...there will be more descrition in near future ;-)
+...there will be more documentation in near future ;-)